Alwin C. Ernst: Career

 In 1900, he and his older brother, Theodore, began working as bookkeepers at The Audit Co. in Cleveland.
 In 1903, the brothers founded the Ernst & Ernst bookkeeping service with an invested capital of $500.

 Ernst created the firm's "Special Services Department" in 1908, noted as "the predecessor of current management-consulting services."
 He is credited with pioneering the concept of using financial accounting data to inform business decisions, as well as with creating management consulting.

 Aggressive and ambitious, Ernst had already opened offices in Chicago by 1908 and in New York City by 1909.
-He obtained an Ohio Certified Public Accountant (CPA) certificate in 1910, and continued a rapid expansion, adding offices in Cincinnati in 1911, and in St. Louis in 1913, growing the firm's locations to 16 offices by 1919, then 26 offices and by 1929.
+He obtained an Ohio Certified Public Accountant (CPA) certificate in 1910, and continued a rapid expansion, adding offices in Cincinnati in 1911, and in St. Louis in 1913, growing the firm's locations to 16 offices by 1919, then 26 offices by 1929.

 Ernst advertised and solicited new clients, in violation of Ohio state board rules; along with two of his partners, he resigned from the American Institute of CPAs (AICPA) when it acted against the firm for its brand of advertising.
 Ernst never rejoined the AICPA.

 In April 1913, Governor James M. Cox appointed Ernst secretary of the Red Cross Ohio Flood Relief Commission, following the Great Flood of 1913 in Southern Ohio.